 The Licensing Act establishes the Service as a 'responsible authority' with whom the Licensing Authority must consult in connection with Licensable activities, including the sale or supply of alcohol or the provision of regulated entertainment or late night refreshment.
 The licensing objectives are to promote: the prevention of crime and disorder; public safety; the prevention of public nuisance; and the protection of children from harm.

-For the full version click here: 'The Licensing Act'
+For the full version click here: 'The Licensing Act 2003' Click here to return to table of contents